 Students will be considered to have passed the continuous assessment when they demonstrate that they have acquired the learning outcomes measured through the above qualification criteria.
-To do so, the following conditions must be met:
+To do so, the student must meet the following conditions:

-- To have acquired the learning outcomes related to the hands-on labs, by attending the laboratory classes, satisfactorily completing all the hands-on labs and obtaining in the related assessment tests a mark equal to or higher than 50% of the maximum mark established for this assessment criterion. - To have taken the intermediate assessment tests (PEI1 and PEI2). - To have satisfactorily passed the assessment of the competences related to the theoretical tests.
-It will be understood that a student acquires these competences when his/her mark in the set of related tests (PEI1 and PEI2) is equal to or higher than 50% of the maximum mark for this criterion.
+- Have taken the intermediate assessment tests (PEI1 and PEI2). - Satisfactorily pass the assessment of the competences related to the theoretical tests.
+It will be

+- understood that a student acquires these competences when his/her mark in the set of related tests (PEI1 and PEI2) is equal to or higher than 50% of the maximum mark for this criterion. - The student must have acquired the learning outcomes related to the practical laboratories.
+For this, attendance to the laboratory classes, satisfactory completion of all practical laboratories and obtaining in the corresponding assessment tests a mark equal to or higher than 50% of the maximum mark established for this assessment criterion is required.